 One of the biggest side effects of depression is a decreased sex drive.
 In fact, many people learn that they have clinical depression because they seek help for their lowered sex drive that is affecting their relationship.
-Certain antidepressants and other depression treatments can also have a side effect of decreased libido.
+Certain antidepressants and other depression treatments can also have a side effect of decreased libido or sexual dysfunction.
 You must discuss these problems with your partner so that they know your lack of interest in sex has nothing to do with them.
-This will go a long way toward preserving your relationship while you are working to correct the problem.
+This can go a long way toward preserving your relationship while you are working to correct the problem.

 How To Save Your Sex Life

 If you have made it this far into this article, you may have realized that you can relate to one or more of the ways that depression and sex affect one another.
 Recognizing that there is a problem is the first step to finding a solution.
 There is no one size fits all solution to sexual dysfunction or disinterest during a battle with depression.
 But some tried, and true methods can help you regain your sexual health and improve your relationships, according to Web MD.